DanZinagri/NicheD20_Quartz/content/Classes/Magic/Wizard/_index.md

 At 2nd level and every 2 levels thereafter the wizard gains a wizard study.

-For a complete listing of wizard studies, see [[List of Wizard Studies|List of Wizard Studies]]
+For a complete listing of wizard studies, see [List of Wizard Studies](./List%20of%20Wizard%20Studies.md)

 ## Signature Spell (Su)